tarka/xcp/README.md

     tree-walking and per-file copying.
 This is the default.
   * 'parblock': An experimental driver that parallelises copying at the block level.
 This has the potential for performance improvements in some architectures, but increases complexity.
+Currently MacOS is not supported.
 Testing is welcome.
 * Non-Linux Unix-like OSs (OS X, *BSD) are supported via fall-back operation (although sparse-files are not yet supported in this case).
 * Optionally understands `.gitignore` files to limit the copied directories.